Help! The Doctor Is Drowning

 Help!
 The Doctor Is Drowning (Help, de dokter verzuipt!) is a 1974 Dutch comedy film directed by Nikolai van der Heyde.
 It was the most popular Dutch film of the year and one of the most popular of all time.
+It was selected as the Dutch entry for the Best Foreign Language Film at the 47th Academy Awards, but was not accepted as a nominee.